chenyuanwu/chenyuanwu.github.io/_pages/about.md

   - /about.html
 ---

 I am a final year computer science Ph.D. candidate at University of Pennsylvania, advised by [Prof. Boon Thau Loo](https://boonloo.cis.upenn.edu).
-I also work closely with [Prof. Dahlia Malkhi (Chainlink Labs & UCSB)](https://malkhi.com/about/), [Prof. Mohammad Javad Amiri (Stony Brook University)](https://www3.cs.stonybrook.edu/~amiri/) and [Prof. Ryan Marcus (UPenn)](https://rmarcus.info/blog/).
-My research focuses on the intersection of AI and data management, represented by the next generation of AI-driven distributed ledgers that are adaptive and smart.
+I am a member of the Penn Database Group and the Distributed Systems Lab.
+I also work closely with [Prof. Dahlia Malkhi (Chainlink Labs & UCSB)](https://malkhi.com/about/), [Prof. Ryan Marcus (UPenn)](https://rmarcus.info/blog/) and [Prof. Mohammad Javad Amiri (Stony Brook University)](https://www3.cs.stonybrook.edu/~amiri/).
+My research interest mainly lies in distributed data management, consensus protocols, and blockchains.
+I am especially interested in using machine learning to build the next generation of distributed ledgers that are adaptive and smart.

 ## Preprints
 **On Orchestrating Parallel Broadcasts for Distributed Ledgers** <br />